likhtal/CarND-Capstone/README.md

                         lane.waypoints = self.just_go(next)
 ```

+### Traffic Lights Detection

+I was using/reproducing approach from https://github.com/coldKnight/TrafficLight_Detection-TensorFlowAPI

+Created a P2 AWS instance, and use Putty with enabled Jupyter support for it.

+After installation: go to: prj/tensorflow/models/research

+From models/research/: export PYTHONPATH=$PYTHONPATH:`pwd`:`pwd`/slim

+To test, run python object_detection/builders/model_builder_test.py

+Pre-trained models were updated since, so folders names for the models are different now.
+Also, there were some minor issues with the Google python code that I had to fix (version difference, I guess).

+Cold Knight wrote "Due to some unknown reasons the model MobileNet SSD v1 gets trained but does not save for inference.
+Ignoring this for now." - it worked for me, though.

+I used Faster R-CNN and MobileNet SSD.
+MobileNetworks much-much faster, and gives really poor quality, so I had to stick with Faster R-CNN (and paperspace, b/c otherwise detection was taking to long.)

 ### Other

 For twist controller I am using pretty standard PID with pretty standard values (I've seen them used by multiple students), and yaw controller provided by Udacity.